Moneyball: The Art of Winning an Unfair Game: Influence

-When the Mets hired Sandy Alderson – Beane's predecessor and mentor with the A's – as their general manager after the 2010 season, and hired Beane's former associates Paul DePodesta and J.P.
-Ricciardi to the front office, the team was jokingly referred to as the "Moneyball Mets".
-Like the Oakland A's in the 1990s, the Mets have been directed by their ownership to slash payroll.
-Under Alderson's tenure, the team payroll dropped below $100 million per year from 2012 to 2014, and the Mets reached the 2015 World Series (defeating MLB's highest-payroll team, the Los Angeles Dodgers, en route).
+When the Mets hired Sandy Alderson—Beane's predecessor and mentor with the A's—as their general manager after the 2010 season, and hired Beane's former associates Paul DePodesta and J. P. Ricciardi to the front office, the team was jokingly referred to as the "Moneyball Mets".
+Like the Oakland A's in the 1990s, the Mets had been directed by their ownership to slash payroll.
+Under Alderson's tenure, the team payroll dropped below $100 million per year from 2012 to 2014, and the Mets reached the 2015 World Series—en route defeating MLB's highest-payroll team, the Los Angeles Dodgers.

-In the 2019 and 2020 seasons, the Tampa Bay Rays were considered masters of Moneyball, reaching the 2020 World Series with a payroll prorated at US$28.2 million, third-lowest out of Major League Baseball's 30 teams.
+In the 2019 and 2020 seasons, the Tampa Bay Rays were considered masters of Moneyball, reaching the 2020 World Series with a payroll prorated at $28.2 million, the third-lowest of Major League Baseball's 30 teams.

 Lewis has acknowledged that the book's success may have hurt the Athletics' fortunes as other teams accepted sabermetrics, reducing Oakland's edge.

 Since the book's publication and success, Lewis has discussed plans for a sequel to Moneyball called Underdogs, revisiting the players and their relative success several years into their careers, although only four players from the 2002 draft played much at the Major League level.

 Moneyball has also influenced and been influenced by other professional sports teams including European club association football (soccer).
-Beane has regarded Arsenal's former manager Arsène Wenger as a personal idol.
-Beane has held discussions with Wenger, former Manchester United F.C. manager Sir Alex Ferguson, and Liverpool F.C. owner John W. Henry.
+Beane has regarded Arsenal F.C.'s former manager Arsène Wenger as a personal idol.
+Beane has held discussions with Wenger, former Manchester United F.C. manager Alex Ferguson, and Liverpool F.C. owner John W. Henry.
 His friendship with ex-Arsenal scout Damien Comolli and Arsenal owner Stan Kroenke allowed him to delve deep into the world of English football.
-According to El País, Liverpool F.C. co-owner John W. Henry did not trust public opinion so he looked for a mathematical method similar to the one used for the Boston Red Sox (in guiding them to three World Series wins) which he also owns via Fenway Sports Group.
-The mathematical model turned out to be that of Cambridge physicist Ian Graham, which was used to select the manager (Jürgen Klopp) and players essential for Liverpool to win the 2018-19 UEFA Champions League.
+According to El País, Liverpool F.C. co-owner John W. Henry did not trust public opinion, so he looked for a mathematical method similar to the one used for the Boston Red Sox, which he also owns via Fenway Sports Group, in guiding them to three World Series wins.
+The mathematical model turned out to be that of Cambridge physicist Ian Graham, which was used to select the manager (Jürgen Klopp) and players essential for Liverpool to win the 2018–19 UEFA Champions League.

-People discussed in the book

-Moneyball covers the lives and careers of several baseball personalities.
-The central one is Billy Beane, whose failed playing career is contrasted with wildly optimistic predictions by scouts.

-Players and people discussed in Moneyball: